MiclAnglz/eCommerceSite/README.md

 Technologies for Web Applications

-<strong>Task: </strong>Built an e commerce website using Javascript , css3, html5, PHP and
+<strong>Task: </strong>Build a ficticious e commerce website using Javascript , css3, html5, PHP and
 MySQL for the database.
 The site features include: